I Feel Empty: When A Lack Of Meaning Is Something More Serious

 When you achieve a goal, move the others up in priority and add a new goal to the short list.
 The new goal doesn't necessarily have to start at bronze level; it's okay if you change your mind about what is most important at the current moment.
 Make sure you stick with any goals that have made it to your priority list.
 The worst thing you can do with goals is to get into a habit of dropping them when they get difficult.

 Whenever your emptiness starts to rise and makes you feel like what you're doing isn't worthwhile, take out your list of goals.
 These are your reminders that your life does have a purpose and you do have a sense of direction.
 If you're finding it difficult to take steps toward your goals, or you feel stuck, don't be afraid to reach out for help.
-An online therapist is an excellent example of someone who can help you get back on track and remember what your motivation is.
+An online therapist can help you get to the bottom of your feelings of emptiness so you can improve your mental health and live the fulfilling life you want.